 - A post-void residual measurement checks how much urine is left in your bladder after you urinate.
 If a large amount remains, it could mean you have blockage in your urinary tract or a problem with the bladder muscle or nerves.

 Your doctor may also recommend additional tests, like a pelvic ultrasound or cystoscopy.

 Depending on your specific needs, your treatment plan could include one or more of the following:

 At-home behavioral training can help you teach your bladder to control leaks.

 - With bladder training, you wait a certain amount of time to urinate after you feel an urge to go.
-Start by waiting 10 minutes and try to work your way up to only urinating every two to four hours.
+Start by waiting 10 minutes, and try to work your way up to only urinating every 2 to 4 hours.

 - Double voiding means that after you urinate, you wait a few minutes and try to go again.
 This can help train your bladder to empty completely.

-- Try scheduled bathroom breaks, where you urinate every two to four hours instead of waiting to feel an urge to go.
+- Try scheduled bathroom breaks, where you urinate every 2 to 4 hours instead of waiting to feel an urge to go.

 - Pelvic muscle (or Kegel) exercises involve tightening the muscles you use to stop urinating.
 Tighten them for 5 to 10 seconds, and then relax for the same amount of time.
 Work your way up to doing 10 reps, three times a day.

 You may be able to use the following products to help stop or catch leaks: